mhtsort/AKE/README.md

 * **ake_document.py**

   Basic class representing a document.
-Use as a parent class for every document type.
+Used as a parent class for every document type.
 Different datasets contain document data organized in a different manner.
 For example some datasets contain one file per document and use markup to delimit abstract from main text.
 Other datasets divide each document in multiple files, each representing a part of the document or other data. eg authors, keywords etc

 * **krapivin_document.py**